DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-06-04-third-post.md

 ### Enforcing Coding Conventions

 <p style="font-family:Times;font-size:110%;text-align:justify">The defined conventions were documented and a detailed report containing usage of the conventions was circulated and explained in detail among team members.
 This made sure that the whole project had a unified naming convention.
-Additionally, the conventions were ensured to be implemented while proofread while performing stash and commit operations.</p>
+Additionally, the conventions were ensured by proofreading, while performing stash and commit operations.</p>

 ### Context of Use